Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Introduction

-A problem of statistical approaches is that they often struggle to resolve fine-scale features, resulting in overly smooth reconstructions \cite{chin2017multi,fablet2017data-driven,barth2020dincae}.
-These techniques typically assume linearity, which limits their ability to capture the complex dynamics of SST fields.
 Consequently, there has been growing interest in recent years in applying deep learning techniques to address this challenge.
-Convolutional autoencoders, such as DINCAE, have been successfully used to reconstruct SST and chlorophyll concentrations \cite{barth2020dincae,barth2022dincae,han2020application}, while vision transformers trained with a masked autoencoder approach (MAESSTRO) have also been explored \cite{goh2023maesstro}.
-A recent survey of statistical and AI-based reconstruction methods for oceanographic data is available in \cite{reconstruction_survey23}.
+Convolutional autoencoders, such as DINCAE, have been successfully used to reconstruct SST and chlorophyll concentrations \citep{barth2020dincae, barth2022dincae, han2020application}, and vision transformers trained with a masked autoencoder approach have also been explored \citep[MAESSTRO;][]{goh2024maesstro}.
+A recent survey of statistical and AI-based reconstruction methods for oceanographic data is available in \citet{catipovic2023reconstruction}.

-Image completion — or image inpainting — is a well-researched area in image processing \cite{image_completion2017,image_inpainting2018,image_inpainting2020,image_inpainting2021,completion_with_transformes2021,AttentionAware2022,keys23}, with various techniques successfully applied across different domains.
-In this article, we evaluate some of these techniques for reconstructing Sea Surface Temperature in clouds covered regions.
-The method is applied to L3 images at the resolution of 4 km for a single sensor SST; particular attention is given to the model configuration and the calibration of the parameters.
+Image completion -or image inpainting- is a well-researched area in image processing \citep{iizuka2017globally, liu2018image, peng2021generating, wan2021high, zheng2022bridging, jain2023keys}, with various techniques successfully applied across different domains.
+In this article, we evaluate some of these image completion techniques for reconstructing SST under cloudy grid points.
+The method is applied to SST Level 3 (L3) images at the resolution of 4 km from the MODIS Aqua satellite and infrared sensor; particular attention is given to the model configuration and the calibration of the parameters.
+After this, we apply the best algorithm to another L3 operational product from Copernicus Marine Service.

-The analysis is mainly done on a region comprising Italy and his surrounding Seas, described in the red box of Figure~\ref{fig:area}.
-The area covers 256x256 observation points with latitude between 35.33° and 46.0°E and longitude between 7.92° and 18.58°N, for a total domain extension of 1020 x 1020 squared kilometers.
-In the future, we plan to extend the analysis to the full Mediterranean Sea of Figure~\ref{fig:area}.

-The reconstruction obtained by our model was validated against the current L4 reconstruction \cite{BUONGIORNONARDELLI2013} and the recent DINCAE model \cite{barth2020dincae,barth2022dincae}, testifying in both cases a notable performance improvement.
+The analysis is done on a region comprising the Italian Seas, described in the white box of Figure~\ref{fig:area}.
+The area covers 256x256 observation points with a latitude between 35.33$^\circ$ and 46.0$^\circ$E and a longitude between 7.92$^\circ$ and 18.58$^\circ$N, for a total domain extension of 1020 x 1020 square kilometers.
+The reconstruction obtained by our model was validated against the current L4 reconstructions from Copernicus Marine Service \citep{nardelli2013high, pisano2022new} and the recent DINCAE model \citep{barth2020dincae, barth2022dincae}, testifying in both cases a notable performance improvement.